What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

 Work through life challenges with professional guidance

 A sliding scale is a type of fee structure therapists sometimes use to offer people with fewer resources reduced fees.
 This allows therapists to provide affordable care to a wider range of patients, ensuring that those in need can still receive mental health services.
 The sliding scale many therapists use is also commonly employed in various industries, including legal services and primary care clinics.
-By considering a customer’s ability to pay based on their overall income, professionals can make their services more readily available to those in need.
+By considering a customer’s ability to pay based on their overall income, therapists can make their services more accessible, offering rates starting at $80.

 Affordable sliding-scale therapy is not a "sale" or a "discount" on regular rates that can change over time.
 The amount you pay for sliding scale therapy is calculated by your income.
 The less income you bring in each month, the less you pay in fees for your therapy session.
-This method can help ensure that such fees are fair and reasonable.
+This method can help ensure that such fees are fair and reasonable, allowing therapists to continue offering their services without creating a financial burden for clients.
+Some therapists provide flexible pricing, starting at $75 per session.

 How income affects sliding scale fees in mental health services